Non-EU Citizens wishing to reside in Spain

 The Spanish Golden Visa is a special resident Visa directed towards Non-EU nationals investing in Spain as part of Europe.

-There are only formalities for Non EU citizens.
-When they move to Spain they may import their household possessions free of customs duty.
+When a Non-EU National takes up residence in Spain they may import their household possessions free of customs duty.
 This is a once only concession.
-It is not dependent on the… More →
+It is not dependent on the purchase of property… More →